Back to the Future Part II: Replacement of Claudia Wells

-Claudia Wells, who had played Marty's girlfriend Jennifer Parker in the first film, planned to reprise her role, but turned it down due to family reasons–reportedly to care for her mother, who was ill with cancer at the time of filming the second film.
-The producers cast Elisabeth Shue instead, which involved re-shooting the closing scenes of the first film for the beginning of Part II.
-The re-shot sequence is a near shot-for-shot match with the original, with only minor differences.
+Claudia Wells planned to reprise her role as Marty's girlfriend Jennifer Parker, but when filming coincided with a family cancer crisis, she chose to care for her mother's health.
+After the producers cast Elisabeth Shue as a replacement, they re-shot the closing scenes of the first film for the beginning of Part II, in a nearly shot-for-shot match with the original.

 Wells returned to acting with a starring role in the 2008 independent film Still Waters Burn.
 She is one of the few cast members not to make an appearance within the bonus material on the Back to the Future Trilogy DVD set released in 2002.
 However, she is interviewed for the Tales from the Future documentaries in the trilogy's 25th anniversary issue on Blu-ray Disc in 2010.
-In 2011, she finally had the opportunity to reprise her role from the first film, 26 years after her last appearance in the series, by providing the voice of Jennifer for Back to the Future: The Game by Telltale Games.
+Wells would also later reprise her role from the first film, 26 years after her last appearance in the series, providing the voice of Jennifer for Back to the Future: The Game by Telltale Games in 2011.

 Hoverboard hoax

-Zemeckis said on the film's behind-the-scenes featurette that the hoverboards (flying skateboards) used in it were real, yet not released to the public, due to parental complaints regarding safety.
+Zemeckis said jokingly on the film's behind-the-scenes featurette that the hoverboards (flying skateboards) used in it were real, yet not released to the public, due to parental complaints regarding safety.
 Footage of "real hoverboards" was also featured in the extras of a DVD release of the trilogy.
 A number of people thought Zemeckis was telling the truth and requested them at toy stores.
-In an interview, Wilson said one of the most frequent questions he was asked was if they are real.
+In an interview, Wilson said one of the most frequent questions he was asked was whether they were real.